A guide to taking your pet on holiday

-Taking your pet on holiday with you can bring a new level of adventure to your next getaway, so it is worth planning ahead.
-Hotels and transport can vary in how they accommodate pets.
-This guide explains what you need to know about travelling with pets, both in the EU and worldwide…
+Taking your pet on holiday with you can bring a new level of adventure to your next getaway, so it is worth planning with care.
+For instance, hotels and transport can vary in how they accommodate pets.
+This guide explains what you need to know about travelling with pets and travel pet insurance, both in the EU and worldwide.

 Before you book that hotel and plan for your pet holiday, it’s worth weighing up if travelling with your pet is a good idea for them.
-While it may feel convenient to take them on your trip (after all, kennels can be pricey), it may cause your pet to feel stressed and overwhelmed.
+While it may feel convenient to take them on your trip, as kennels can be pricey, it may also cause your pet to feel stressed and overwhelmed.

-To travel successfully with your pet requires preparation.
+A successful trip with your pet requires preparation.
 Make sure you're confident in their capacity to cope with new surroundings and work out how suitable the destination is for them.
-Some animals struggle with intense heat or humidity, while others aren’t suited to colder temperatures.
+Some animals struggle with intense heat or high humidity, while others aren’t suited to colder temperatures.

 While taking your pet on holiday can bring fun to those sandy beaches, it can also come with risks.
 Before you go, it may be a good idea to make sure they can cope with:

 These issues are particularly troublesome if your pet is older or very young.
-Likewise if it’s not used to being away from you for long periods, has had no regular travel experience, or is of a nervous disposition.
+Problems may also arise if they’re not used to being away from you for long periods, has had no regular travel experience, or is of a nervous disposition.

-If you do decide to bring your pet, contact the relevant operators before booking, for their policies on pet travel.
+If you do decide to bring your pet, contact the relevant operators before booking to learn their policies on pet travel.

 If your current pet passport was issued in Great Britain, you’ll need to get an animal healthcare certificate instead.

 How can I travel to Europe with my pet post-Brexit?